An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Proof of results when

 (We used that $n \geq 3$ and $\delta_n > 1/n$ to overestimate $\left\lceil {2}/{\delta_n}+1\right\rceil$ with $3n$.)
 Notice that this bound is uniform over all $z \in \mathbb{C}$ and also holds with $w\in \mathbb{C}$ in place of $z$.
 Hence, the discrete Cauchy--Schwarz inequality implies $\abs{S^{\rm II}_n} \leq \frac{172\log(n)}{n\delta_n^2}$, and \eqref{eqn:outerDisksLip} then follows from \eqref{eqn:DnSimple}. \end{proof}

 Lemma \ref{lem:nearCS} below will allow us to use the Cauchy--Stieltjes transform $m_\mu(z)$ to uniformly approximate $z \mapsto \overline{M}_\mu(z) = \frac{1}{n}\sum_{j\neq i_z}\frac{1}{z-X_j}$ on $\mathcal{A}_n$.
+(Recall [see \eqref{eqn:indexMap}] that for $z\in \mathbb{C}$, the random index $i_z$ specifies a particular $X_{i_z}$ that is closest to $z$.)
 Notice that for a fixed $z\in \C$, if we include the ``missing'' summand corresponding to $i_z$, the discrete expression above is equal in expectation to $m_\mu(z)$, so the proposed approximation seems intuitive.
 As mentioned at the beginning of the current subsection, our proof of Lemma \ref{lem:nearCS} relies on the bounds we just established for the Lipschitz constant associated with $z \mapsto \overline{M}_\mu(z)$ in addition to the Lipschitz continuity of $m_\mu(z)$ on $\mathbb{A}_\eps$.
 This last fact is the content of Corollary \ref{cor:CSnice}, which we include with proof in the appendix.

 \begin{lemma} Suppose $\eps_n$, $\delta_n$, and $c_n$ are positive sequences satisfying $2\delta_n < \eps_n < \frac{\eps}{2}$ and $1< c_n< n\delta_n$.
 For large $n$, on the complement of $E_n \cup F_n \cup G_n \cup H_n$,